rundeck/docs/docs/administration/configuration/config-file-reference.md

     <session-config> <session-timeout>30</session-timeout> </session-config>
 ```

+### Multi-URL Setting
+Make sure the `grails.serverURL` is specified (with or without server.servlet.context-path), Set `rundeck.multiURL.enabled=true` and access the service through `grails.serverURL` using a secondary DNS pointing to the same server, the server IP, etc.

+- Each of accessed urls will ask for login and password
+- The address in navigation bar will not change
+- Notifications will use `grails.serverURL`

 ### Primary Server Id (optional)

 If you are running Rundeck in a cluster set up you'll want to set one of the servers as the primary server.